Grima04/mesa-turnip-kgsl/src/gallium/docs/source/distro.rst

 MesaGL
 ^^^^^^

-Tracker implementing a GL state machine.
-Not usable as a standalone tracker;
-Mesa should be built with another state tracker, such as :ref:`DRI` or :ref:`EGL`.
+The gallium frontend implementing a GL state machine.
+Not usable as a standalone frontend; Mesa should be built with another gallium frontend, such as :ref:`DRI` or :ref:`EGL`.

 VDPAU
 ^^^^^